DiegoLabate/Leebera-Project/README.md

 First to throw away your washing machine, dishwater or your fridge, putting 70kg-80Kg of materials in the landfill, think twice and contact us!

 For information and support to our project please write to info@leebera.com.

+Disclaimer: Leebera is a trademarked name.
+All the material, intended for example as source code, circuit, design, text, documents, schematic provided on github are licensed as CC Attribution-NonCommercial-NoDerivatives 4.0 International.